openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 ----------------------------- SNIP ---------------------------------
 ```

 The name e.g. is used to prefix all resources (Pod, DameonSet, RBAC, ServiceAccount, Namespace, etc) created for this very specific **{vendor}-{hardware}**.
-The DriverContainer section expects at least the git repository (mandatory) from a vendor.
+The DriverContainer section expects optionally the git repository from a vendor.
 This repository has all tools and scripts to build the kernel module.
 The base image for a DriverContainer is an UBI7,8 with the KVC (kmod-via-containers) framework installed.
+Simpler builds can be accomplished by including the Dockerfile into the Build YAML.

 KVC provides hooks to build, load, unload the kernel modules and a wrapper for userspace utilities.
 We might extend the number of hooks to have a similar interface as dkms.

+The environment section can be used to provide a arbitrary set of key value pairs that can be later templatized for any kind of information needed in the enablement stack.

 ```
 ----------------------------- SNIP ---------------------------------